claws/gestalt/README.md

 ## Features

-Gestalt provides a variety of components that assist building asyncio applications.
-The main features are:
+The main features of Gestalt are:

 - An application runner that simplifies running an asyncio application by performing common setup such as creating an event loop, registering signal handlers, registering a global exception handler and performing graceful shutdown.

-- A Timer component that simplifies creating periodic calls to a function.
-  Timers can be created as single-shot, repeat a specified number of times or repeat forever.

-- High level TCP and UDP communications endpoints.
+- High level communications endpoints.

+  - TCP

+    - Stream
+    - Netstring
+    - Message Type Identifier

+  - UDP

+    - Datagram
+    - Message Type Identifier

 - Support for automatic serialization and compression of message payloads.